hungdtrn/AMAGCV_TASK1/README.md

 ## 1. Summary
 ### 1.1.
 About the data
-- There is no clear distinction between smallest and largest bounding boxes.
-Sizes alone cannot determine this distiction; comparison between boxes in the same image is necessary
+• There is no clear distinction between smallest and largest bounding boxes.
+Sizes alone cannot determine this distinction.
-- Some objects are exceptionally small (as small as 2 pixels), making accurate labeling difficult, and these tiny boxes are predominantly noise in the data.
-Around 98% of the data has the smallest bounding box larger than 17 square pixels, indicating a need for a lower limit on the smallest bounding box area.
-This could aid learning and visualization.
+• Some objects are exceptionally small (as small as 0.8 pixels), making accurate labeling difficult.
+They were removed from the data.
-- Instances where there is only one groundtruth object in the data have been treated as noise and removed from the dataset.
 ### 1.2.
 About the models
-- No Finetuning, Post-processing Only: YOLO-v7 output bounding boxes were post-processed without finetuning.
-This method was slow and inefficient because it yields an excessive number of unnecessary bounding boxes.
-Consequently, NMS is applied to a larger set of box candidates than needed.
-- Fine-tuning YOLO-V7 for single-class object detection using annotations for the largest and smallest objects, followed by post-processing to isolate and identify only the largest and smallest objects in the image.
-The fine-tuned model generates a smaller set of bounding boxes candidates,leading to quicker NMS.
-Two variants of this approach are considered: (1) Fine-tuning the entire model and (2) fine-tuning only the detection head.
-Option (2) is more cost-effective and accurate.
-- Given that the task now solely involves detecting the largest and smallest bounding boxes in an image, these boxes can be selected from the bounding box candidates before applying NMS.
-This reduces the time spent on NMS but comes at the cost of reduced accuracy since the largest boxes may not necessarily be the ones with the most significant overlap with the object.
+• Fine-tuning, then post-processing: Two variants of this approach are considered: (1) Fine-tuning to detect largest and smallest boxes direct from the image (2) Fine-tuning to detect the object in general, then post-process to find the largest and smallest objects.
+• Regardless of the model, an additional post-processing step is necessary for ensuring the model only output a largest and a smallest object in the image.
 ## 2. Preprequisite Installation
 Install the environment
 ```
-conda create -n amagcv python=3.9
+conda env create -f environment.yml
-conda activate amagcv
+conda activate amagcvTask1
-pip install -r requirements.txt
 ```
 Install and setup wandb as instructed [here](https://docs.wandb.ai/quickstart)